 Are you a sucker for older Volkswagen models that are hard to find?
 If so, you might be the type to scour the classifieds for the occasional Rabbit or Corrado.
 Don’t forget to check out if anyone is off-loading Type 2 microbus, too.
 In either case, you’re probably not looking for Volkswagen Beetle Dune – but it could be the collectible you need.

-The 2018 Volkswagen Beetle Dune was not a dune buggy
+This special 2018 Volkswagen Beetle car was not a dune buggy

-Contrary to what its name implies, the 2018 Volkswagen Beetle Dune was not a genuine dune buggy.
+Contrary to its name, the 2018 Volkswagen Beetle Dune was not a genuine dune buggy.
 Instead, it was merely a special edition of the standard-issue Beetle at the time, complete with a special paint job and a few tweaks.
 That paint job came in three different hues: Pearl White, Deep Black Pearl, or Sandstorm Yellow, which was more of a gold color.

 That last color was a $250 option, but it was well worth the extra cash as it matched well with the special interior treatment of yellow dash inserts and yellow stitching on the steering wheel, gearshift, and seats.